hrezolit/Rick-MortyApp/README.md

 4. Run the project.

 ## Architecture:
-* Scrumdinger project is implemented using the Model-View-Controller(MVC) architecture pattern.
+* Rick-MortyApp project is implemented using the Model-View-View-Model(MVVM) architecture pattern.

 ## Requirements:
 * Xcode Version 14.3.1